Julie-Anne97/roof_type_detection/README.md

 ![image](https://user-images.githubusercontent.com/101122818/213943159-49e2d7e2-b561-4080-9ba6-612986373563.png)

 ## Results
-1. Model doesn't really learn, ealy stopping activates early on in epochs
+1. Model doesn't really learn, ealy stopping activates early on in epochs and only about 25-30% accuracy for every model
+2. Results are far better using transfer learning (approx 50-60% accuracy) using ResNet50

 #### Next steps :
 - Clean image dabase and apply image transformation